ntk148v/lets-go/README.md

 ### 8.4.
 Networking

-* All network related types and functions can be found in the package `net`.
+* All network related types & functions can be found in the package `net`.
 * One of the most important functions in there is `Dial`.
-When you `Dial` into a remote system the function returns a `Conn` interface type, which can be used to send and receive information.
-The function `Dial` neatly abstracts away the network family and transport.
+When you `Dial` into a remote system the function returns a `Conn` interface type, which can be used to send & receive information.
+The function `Dial` neatly abstracts away the network family & transport.

 ```Go
 conn, e := Dial("tcp", "192.0.32.10:80")